 Piedmont is also known for its very tasty polenta dishes.
 The polenta was traditionally eaten on Tuesdays as a way to use up leftover grains from Sunday's big meal – usually a meat-based affair.

 Osteria More e Macine

-Located in La Morra, this fantastic restaurant offers a relaxed atmosphere, an immense wine selection, and fantastic food.
+This fantastic restaurant in La Morra offers a relaxed atmosphere, an immense wine selection, and fantastic food.
 This is where the locals eat, as our hotel host pointed out.
 We ate three times there...

-The prices are amazing, the services fast and friendly.
+The prices are amazing, and the services are fast and friendly.
 We loved eating the plins and an amazing risotto.
 If you are a vegetarian, you may want to try their cheeses.

 They have a great selection, we did not try it, but the people at neighboring tables were going crazy about it.